ColbyCarrillo/BusHeadway/README.md

 that I created for AT in Auckland, New Zealand.

 Required software:
--R (dplyr, stringr, RSQLite), Python 3.6 or greater, SQLite (Version 3.7 or greater)
+-R (dplyr, stringr, RSQLite), Python 3.6 or greater, SQLite (Tested on version 3.29.0)